judeclark19/v-cell-2/v_cell_rebuild_plan.md

 - **Double-click / double-tap** on a movable single card attempts to **auto-send to a foundation** if a legal foundation move exists.
   - If multiple foundation slots are valid targets (e.g., placing an Ace into any empty slot), choose deterministically (e.g., lowest slot index).
+- A face-up card can still be inactive if there is an invalid break above the exposed card.
+The grabbable stack is the contiguous valid run from the exposed card upward.

 ---